birbiola/BrawlhallaViewershipRewards/README.md

-# Brawlhalla Viewership Rewards Bot

-## This script used to farm **Brawlhalla Viewership Rewards Extension** points without actually watch the stream.
+# This script is used to farm Brawlhalla Viewership Rewards Extension points without actually watching the stream.

 ## Requirements